karoliskoncevicius/annmatrix/README.md

 [1] case case case case case
 ```

-Except when selecting only single row or column (in order to be consistent with *matrix*)
+Except when selecting only a single row or column (in order to be consistent with *matrix*)

 ```
 > annMat[1,1:10]